 - Content extraction and display along with comments.

-In fact, there’s more power user features than I could possibly tell you about here, so go check out the full feature list.
+In fact, there’s more power user features than I could possibly tell you about here, so go check out the.

 Personally, I found the app to be too sluggish to be truly satisfying, and the interface just a little too complex and convoluted.
 If you’re the kind of person that likes to watch a Tweet stream in real-time as new snippets of wisdom get shovelled into your overloaded mind, then you’ll love the being able to watch new Reddit posts and send then into down vote oblivion instantly.